ElectrifyPro/cas-rs/cas-parser/README.md

 # Usage

-This crate is responsible for making sense of code written in CalcScript, before passing the parsed code to `cas-compute` to be evaluated, so it's typical to use `cas-parser` and `cas-compute` together.
+This crate is responsible for making sense of code written in CalcScript, before passing the parsed code to `cas-vm` to be compiled and executed, so it's typical to use `cas-parser` and `cas-vm` together.
 Here is an example of how to parse CalcScript code:

 ```rust